 Over time, more and more people traveled there to experience the hot springs for themselves.
-A town was built around the water sources, and bathhouses were built to accommodate weary travelers.
+A town was built around the water sources, and hotels and bathhouses were built to accommodate weary travelers.
 While the waters attracted the sick, the luxurious mountain resort with entertainment also became a popular vacation destination for the wealthy.

 The boom as a travel hotspot turned it into a town similar to modern-day Las Vegas.
 It even captivated the interest of gangsters like Al Capone, who came to Hot Springs to partake in illegal gambling and other prohibition-era funny business.

 Nowadays things have calmed down a bit, but the history still remains.
 It was designated as a protected land, and later a national park, in order to preserve the waters and surrounding mountains.
 It’s actually one of the smallest national parks by area, but includes Bathhouse Row – the historic bathhouses that line Central Ave at the western base of Hot Springs Mountain.

 We decided to travel there to explore and learn about this history ourselves.
 As it turns out, despite the small size of the park there’s quite a lot of vacation rental properties and exciting things to do there.
 Here are 7 travel ideas from our trip that we think you should check out if you decide to visit:

 1. Take a hike!